 The date you claim your inability to work began used to determine retroactive back pay, which is discussed below.

-To receive SSDI, you must complete and sign an initial application.
-On the application, the SSA will ask you questions about your functionality and your disabilities, and it may require verification or evidence of your condition.
+If you were to receive SSDI, then you must complete and sign an initial application.
+On the application, the SSA will ask you questions about your functionality as well as your disabilities.
+It may also require verification or evidence of your condition.

 A letter that verifies the amount an individual receives each month in benefits, usually sent at the request of a beneficiary.